1Dedios/git-repo/README.md

 # git-repo
-udacity version control with git
+udacity version control with git. just some extra practice.